Glossary

 Allele One member of a pair or series of genes that occupy a specific position on a specific chromosome.
-MPN community discusses “allele burden” as a metric that may or may not be related to disease progression.
+The MPN community discusses “allele burden” as a metric that may or may not be related to disease progression.

 Allogenic Stem Cell Transplant A procedure in which a person receives blood-forming stem cells (cells from which all blood cells develop) from a genetically similar, but not identical, donor.
-This is often a sister or brother, but could be an unrelated donor.
+This is often a sister or brother but could be an unrelated donor.

 Anemia When the number of red blood cells is below normal, it can result in fatigue, weakness, and shortness of breath.